Dear reader of ADxS.org, please excuse the disruption.

 In the past, the monoamine hypothesis was primarily related to the monoamines serotonin and noradrenaline.

 It is true that the most important antidepressants are serotonin reuptake inhibitors, noradrenaline reuptake inhibitors or serotonin/noradrenaline reuptake inhibitors.
-Nevertheless, around a third of those affected do not respond to these antidepressants.
+Nevertheless, around a third of people with ADHD do not respond to these antidepressants.

 5.5.2.
 Excess serotonin and excess noradrenaline and depression¶